OwenCochell/cursepy/docs/source/basic/collection.rst

 Creating a CurseClient
 ======================

-Creating a CC is simple procedure, and can be done like so:
+Creating a CC is simple procedure, and can be done like this:

 .. code-block:: python